Understanding Colors for a More Effective Vehicle Wrap

 Colors have personality

 Every color has a personality.
 Find the right color combination to match your personality and the corporate culture of your business.
 However, you want to limit your colors to the main “personalities” that you want to impart to your customers.
-Too many colors can make your business seem fragmented and schizophrenia.
+Too many colors can make your business seem fragmented and lack authority.
 You want your colors to give off a clear and concise message about you and your business.

 If you want to give off a sense of luxury and sophistication black is the go-to color.
 If you’re looking to give off a fresh and clean personality, white is a popular choice.
 If environmentalism is your primary concern, then you want to make green your primary color.
 For a friendly and fun personality look for the happy yellow, and for passion play with the reds.
 Many people will choose blue as their favorite color.
 Using blue will make you appear familiar and trustworthy.
+Understanding how those colors will look on a matte or shiny finish should also be considered.

 The right ratio of colors